How to register

 - you're complying with food hygiene law.

 The Food Safety Team can then sort out any problems before you start trading.
-The team can visit your premises, talk through your proposals, and give advice on food safety.
+For a fee, the team can visit your premises, talk through your proposals, and give tailored advice on food safety.

 After registering your food business